LicensePro

 How to Apply: Step-by-Step

-Before applying, verify that your business location in Las Vegas's Clark County is properly zoned for your intended use.
-Contact the Las Vegas planning department.
+Before applying, verify your business location in Las Vegas's Clark County is properly zoned for your intended use.
+Contact the Las Vegas planning department for a zoning verification letter.

 File your food service license application with the Las Vegas city clerk or licensing department.
-Many Nevada municipalities now accept online applications.
+Many Nevada municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2100 (typical range for Las Vegas).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 3-8 weeks in Las Vegas.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Protect Your Las Vegas Business